McDonald County, Missouri

 McDonald County was created on March 3, 1849 from Newton County.
 The county was named in honor of Alexander McDonald, American Revolutionary War sergeant .

-The McDonald County Seat is situated in Pineville and in addition the county government website is mcdonaldcountygov.com
+The County Seat is located in Pineville and in addition the county government website is mcdonaldcountygov.com

-Cities and towns to be found in McDonald County include Anderson, Caverna, Ginger Blue, Goodman, Jane, Lanagan, Longview, Noel, Pineville, Powell, Rocky Comfort, Southwest City, Tiff City.
+Cities and towns located in the County include Anderson, Caverna, Ginger Blue, Goodman, Jane, Lanagan, Longview, Noel, Pineville, Powell, Rocky Comfort, Southwest City, Tiff City.

 You can search online for McDonald County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.